Can CBD Treat IBS Symptoms?

 In order to reduce symptoms, many patients suffering from irritable bowel syndrome (IBS) turn to cannabis during a flare-up.
-The cases in which people have been able to significantly increase their quality of life through the use of natural medicine, such as marijuana and cannabinoids, are extensive and warrant thorough research into all the ways cannabinoids can benefit humanity.
+There are many cases of people significantly increasing their quality of life through the use of cannabinoids, and suggests that continued research could help doctors and patients to better target the many various IBS symptoms more effectively.

-With IBS, there has been some promising research regarding cannabinoids as a therapeutic option, and it is suspected that industrial hemp-derived cannabinoids may actually be a solution for controlling flare-ups.
+With IBS, there has been some promising research regarding cannabinoids as a therapeutic option, which makes researchers suspect hemp-derived cannabinoids may actually be a solution for controlling flare-ups.

 What is Irritable Bowel Syndrome (IBS)?